How to Craft a Great One-Pager

 • Use good design principles: make sure that the font is large enough to read, and leave plenty of white space.
 Make it as easy to read as possible.

-• Use color (but only 1-2 colors for formatting elements) and pictures/graphs where illustrative.
-Consider using colors that match your institutional logo, if appropriate, or otherwise neutral tones.
+• Consider using 1-2 colors that match your institutional logo, if appropriate, or otherwise neutral tones.

-• For a polished product, try using Powerpoint, Pages, or Keynote (the same way you’d design a poster).
+• For a polished product, try using Powerpoint, Pages, Keynote, or an online program like Canva.

 Did you like this article?
 Share it out with your community.